Toward Live Noise Fingerprinting in Quantum Software Engineering: Live Empirical Noise Fingerprinting

 \section{Live Empirical Noise Fingerprinting}

-We study the problem of undocumented discrepancies in quantum noise models by introducing \tool{}, a prototype that generates a unique lightweight noise fingerprint.
-This fingerprint characterises the noisy behaviour of a quantum simulator (\eg{} Qiskit's \texttt{AerSimulator}) as a live, dynamic signature for QSE tasks.
-This section first defines our overarching paradigm of ``live empirical noise fingerprinting'', then details the core concepts and the specific protocol \tool{} uses to implement it.
-The overall process is illustrated in \autoref{fig:architecture}.
+We study the problem of undocumented discrepancies in quantum noise models by introducing \tool{} to create lightweight noise fingerprints to characterise noisy behaviour of a quantum simulator (\eg{} \qiskit's \texttt{ AerSimulator}) as a live, dynamic signature for QSE tasks using two core ideas: 1) noise models fingerprinting and 2) quantum measurements.

+\textbf{Defining the Fingerprint. } (\cref{sec:paradigm} with formalism in \cref{sec:fingerprint:func}) To analyse these discrepancies, we introduce the notion of a noise fingerprint as a compact, rapidly updatable matrix of a simulator’s observed outcome deviations from ideal outcomes, distinguishing it from physics-oriented noise models for device-level diagnostics.
+By probing reference states with a fixed set of Pauli observables and aggregating deviations, \tool obtains a descriptive matrix, making simulator differences explicit, measurable, and comparable across noises, simulators and platforms.